Dhameliyachintan/Netflix/README.md

 Browse and search for movies

 # Technologies Used
-MongoDB: Database to store user data and movie information
+MongoDB: Database to store user data and movie information,
-Express: Backend framework for building RESTful APIs
+Express: Backend framework for building RESTful APIs,
-React: Frontend library for building user interfaces Node.js: JavaScript runtime for the backend server
+React: Frontend library for building user interfaces, Node.js: JavaScript runtime for the backend server,
-Mongoose: ODM for MongoDB
+Mongoose: ODM for MongoDB,
-Axios: For making HTTP requests
+Axios: For making HTTP requests,
-JWT: For user authentication
+JWT: For user authentication,

 # Features
-User authentication (sign up, login, logout)
+User authentication (sign up, login, logout),
-Browse and search for movies
+Browse and search for movies,
-Add movies to a favorites list
+Add movies to a favorites list,

 # Installation
-Node.js and npm installed
+Node.js and npm installed,
-MongoDB installed or access to a MongoDB Atlas account
+MongoDB installed or access to a MongoDB Atlas account,

 # .env and backend directory
 MONGO_URI=your_mongodb_url